 U.S. crude inventories rose 1.8 million barrels last week, Energy Information Administration (EIA) data showed compared with expectations for an increase of 2.8 million barrels.
 Crude stocks fell again at the Cushing, Oklahoma storage hub, and have been cut in half since early November.

 Refining rates fell as U.S. refiners reduce activity for seasonal maintenance.
-Gasoline inventories, however, rose 3.6 million barrels, more than expected.
+Gasoline inventories, however, rose 3.6 million barrels, more than expected, the EIA said.

 "Refiners continue to process significantly more crude oil than they have in the past, resulting in higher production of gasoline which is leading to higher product inventories," said Andrew Lipow, president of Lipow Oil Associates in Houston.